-Saul stood there as tried to think of a way to cheer the child up.
-"Wait here," he walked away toward a small box on the deck.
+Saul stood there as he tried to think of a way to cheer the child up; "wait here."
+He walked away toward a small box on the deck.
 Shun turned his head over and watched him reach into the box and pull out a couple of bottles.
 He took his bottle opener, popped open the metal caps and handed Shun the brown bottle.
-"There you go, have a Heineken!
-If you're man enough to go over there, I suppose you're man enough to have a beer."
+"There you go, have a lager!
+If you're man enough to go over there, I suppose you're man enough to have beer."

-Shun looked down and smelled the top.
+Shun looked down at the three horses on the label before he smelled the top.
 He looked over as the man goofily opened the orange soda and watched the bubbles fizzled inside.
-Shun looked at his brown bottle and frowned, "can we trade?" he asked as he held the bottle up to him.
+Shun frowned, "can we trade?" he asked as he held the bottle up to him.

 The sailor stupidly eyed the bright orange drink, before doing a double take, "Are you sure?
 Once you get there, I doubt he isn't going to let you have any of that!
 What you got there is a MAN'S drink!"

-Shun turned toward the smelly Heineken and frowned.
+Shun turned toward it and frowned.
 He could care less if it was a MAN'S drink or not.
 "I like orange soda!"